waleCloud/me/content/blog/2021wrapped/index.md

 ![Mug](../img/hm.jpg)

-# What Next 2022?
+## What Next 2022?

-Getting the best of the year same way I go into every year. 🥂
+Getting the best of the year same way I go into every year while Living a Life of Impact. 🥂

 ![Me](../img/2022.jpeg)